troniixx/uzh/Informatik2/FS23/Assignment 7/Task 1/task1.md

     &nbsp;&nbsp;&nbsp;&nbsp;If(stack2 is empty) {pop every element in stack1 and push onto stack2 until stack1 is empty}\
     &nbsp;&nbsp;&nbsp;&nbsp;Pop everything from stack2.

-1. Explain how to implement a stack S′ using two queues.
+5. Explain how to implement a stack S′ using two queues.
 Analyze the running time of the pop and push operations on S′.

+    &nbsp;&nbsp;&nbsp;&nbsp;We use two queues similar to task 4.
+One called queue1 and the other called queue2.
+Our elementto push to stack is "x".

+    &nbsp;&nbsp;&nbsp;&nbsp;**Push operation**\
+    &nbsp;&nbsp;&nbsp;&nbsp;if q1 is empty, enqueue to q1\
+    &nbsp;&nbsp;&nbsp;&nbsp;if q1 is not empty, enqueue all elements from q1 to q2.
+Then enqueue element x to q1 and enqueue all elements from q2 back to q1.

+    &nbsp;&nbsp;&nbsp;&nbsp;**Pop operation**\
+    &nbsp;&nbsp;&nbsp;&nbsp;dequeue an element from q1.